Community DV Advocacy Program Shelter House Attendant

 - Completes Client Services forms on all contacts with clients and enters information into the database.

-- Performs Shelter screening of clients, handles intake upon arrival and provides client with Shelter House orientation.
+- Provides first point of contact with new clients.
+Performs Shelter screening of clients, handles intake upon arrival and provides client with Shelter House orientation.

 - Call 911 and Shelter Manager to report if resident is injured or becomes seriously ill.